8gears/n8n-helm-chart/README.md

   #  - -c
   #  - chmod o+rx /root; chown -R node /root/.n8n || true; chown -R node /root/.n8n; ln -s /root/.n8n /home/node; chown -R node /home/node || true; node /usr/local/bin/n8n

+  # here you can override the startupProbe for the main container
+  # it may be used to increase the timeout for the startupProbe

+  startupProbe:
+    httpGet:
+      path: /healthz
+      port: http
+    # initialDelaySeconds: 30
+    # periodSeconds: 10
+    # timeoutSeconds: 5
+    # failureThreshold: 6
+    # successThreshold: 1

   # here you can override the livenessProbe for the main container
-  # it may be used to increase the timeout for the livenessProbe (e.g., to resolve issues like
+  # it may be used to increase the timeout for the livenessProbe

   livenessProbe:
     httpGet: